 Difference Between Current and Non-Current Assets

-Assets are resources for a business; assets are of two types namely current assets and non-current assets.
+Assets are resources for a business; assets are of two types, namely current assets and non-current assets.
 Current assetsCurrent AssetsCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
-It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc. are those assets which are equivalent to cash or will get converted into cash within a time frame one year.Non-current assetsNon-current AssetsNon-current assets are long-term assets bought to use in the business, and their benefits are likely to accrue for many years.
+It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc. are equivalent to cash or will get converted into cash within a time frame of one year.Non-current assets are long-term assets bought to use in the business, and their benefits are likely to accrue for many years.
 These Assets reveal information about the company's investing activities and can be tangible or intangible.
-Examples include property, plant, equipment, land & building, bonds and stocks, patents, trademark. are those assets which will not get converted into cash within one year and are noncurrent in nature.
+Examples include property, plant, equipment, land & building, bonds and stocks, patents, trademark.
+Non-current assetsNon-current AssetsNon-current assets are long-term assets bought to use in the business, and their benefits are likely to accrue for many years.
+These Assets reveal information about the company's investing activities and can be tangible or intangible.
+Examples include property, plant, equipment, land & building, bonds and stocks, patents, trademark. are those assets that will not get converted into cash within one year and are noncurrent.

 PPE forms the major part of noncurrent assets for a business.
-Plant machinery and equipment are reported on the balance sheet at book value, which generally the acquisition cost for that hard asset.
+Plant machinery and equipment are reported on the balance sheet at book value, generally the acquisition cost for that hard asset.
 Companies also depreciate the plants and machinery either through the straight-line methodStraight-line MethodStraight Line Depreciation Method is one of the most popular methods of depreciation where the asset uniformly depreciates over its useful life and the cost of the asset is evenly spread over its useful and functional life. or Double Declining methodDouble Declining MethodThe Double Declining Balance Method is one of the accelerated methods used for calculating the depreciation amount to be charged in the company's income statement.
 It is determined by multiplying the book value of the asset by the straight-line method's rate of depreciation and 2.

 Current Assets vs. Non-Current Assets Infographics